gregplaysguitar/djangocms2000/readme.markdown

 -----

 1. Use `{% load cms_tags %}` to enable the cms in a template
-2. Use {% cmsblock 'blockname' FORMAT filters=FILTERS %} to create an editable text block.
+2. Use `{% cmsblock 'blockname' FORMAT filters=FILTERS %}` to create an editable text block.
 FORMAT can be 'plain' (default), 'html' or 'markdown'.
 FILTERS is an optional list of django template filters, comma-separated.
-Example: {% cmsblock 'introduction' filters='linebreaks,urlize' %}
+Example: '{% cmsblock 'introduction' filters='linebreaks,urlize' %}'
 3. Use `{% cmsimage 'imagelabel' GEOMETRY crop=CROP %}` to create editable images.
-GEOMETRY and CROP (both optional) correspond to sorl.thumbnail's [geometry](http://thumbnail.sorl.net/template.html#geometry) and [crop](http://thumbnail.sorl.net/template.html#crop) options.
+GEOMETRY and CROP (both optional) correspond to sorl's [geometry](http://thumbnail.sorl.net/template.html#geometry) and [crop](http://thumbnail.sorl.net/template.html#crop) options.
 If not specified, the original image will be displayed.